• Free Tours

 If you are feeling fit and unafraid of heights, tag on a tower visit to your ticket.
 The views are definitely worth it.

-MY LOCAL TIP: Sagrada Familia is, officially, the number 1 tourist attraction in Barcelona so book ahead online to skip the lines and to avoid disappointment.
+MY LOCAL TIP: Sagrada Familia is, officially, the number 1 tourist attraction in Barcelona, and in high season it can sell out up to a week beforehand, so book ahead online to skip-the-lines and avoid disappointment.

 2- Casa Milà (La Pedrera)

-Carved from pale limestone and decorated with mangled wrought-iron balconies, this building really sticks out as an original.
+Carved from pale limestone and decorated with mangled wrought-iron balconies, this building really stands out as an original.

-I love giving tours here because it was so revolutionary for its time.
+I love giving private tours here because it was so revolutionary for its time.

 Completed in 1912 and not appreciated by the general public, it is now considered a stroke of genius.